jpohara12/workshop/README.md

 1. Annotated Bibliograpghy
   -Problem Statement
-    -Harms
+    - Harms
-    -Significance of those harms
+    - Significance of those harms
-    -Inherenet nature of the problem
+    - Inherenet nature of the problem

-  -Selected LMIC or Region
+  - Selected LMIC or Region

-  -Dimesion of Human Development
+  - Dimesion of Human Development

 2. Literature Review